sourav11b/Custom_LBP/README.md

 # Instructions

-this is an example Java repo on demonstatring how to use a custom load balancer with your datastax java driver version 4.9
+this is an example Java repo on demonstatring how to use a custom load balancer with Datastax java driver version 4.9

 # setup